 After You Are Offered An Internship Position

-The internship course for the MSPS program is BCED 6910, administered by the MSPS Internship Coordinator Dr. Vincent Smith.
-Once you have been offered a position that meets the internship program guidelines, make sure you complete the following:
+The internship course for the MSPS program is BCED 6910, administered by the MSPS Internship Coordinator Dr. Robert B. Blair.
+Once you have been offered a position that meets the MSPS Internship Guidelines, make sure you complete the following:

 - Complete the Student Internship Application form, which includes getting your program coordinator's signature for approval.

 - Have your internship employer complete the Employer Data Sheet.

 - Submit both to Dr. Robert B. Blair.

 - Once your application has been accepted, Dr. Robert B. Blair will allow you to register for BCED 6910.